joshsalvi/sickrage-issues/README.md

 #### BEFORE YOU OPEN AN ISSUE
 For FEATURE REQUESTS use [Feathub](http://feathub.com/SickRage/SickRage)<br/>
-For BASIC QUESTIONS go to the Forum or [IRC](https://kiwiirc.com/client/irc.freenode.net/?theme=basic#sickrage-issues)
+For BASIC QUESTIONS try our [IRC channel](https://kiwiirc.com/client/irc.freenode.net/?theme=basic#sickrage-issues)

 DO NOT POST ANYTHING THAT CONTAINS YOUR LOGIN INFORMATION OR API KEY<br />